ellenhp/liminality/README.md

 1. **Simplicity**: Liminality keeps things uncomplicated with just four message types and an easily comprehensible state machine.
 2. **Initiator Privacy**: Observers outside a channel remain unaware of the public key or any long-term identifiers associated with the initiator, preserving a degree of privacy.
 3. **Limited Recipient Privacy**: When identifying oneself as the recipient to trigger message delivery, Liminality avoids revealing information that could be used for fingerprinting, apart from metadata about delivery, such as the time, location, and ciphertext of the radio transmission.
+This privacy comes with [caveats](#known-issues).
-4. **Relay Privacy**: Delivering a message avoids disclosing information suitable for fingerprinting, limited to time, location, and message ciphertext.
+4. **Relay Privacy**: Delivering a message avoids disclosing information suitable for fingerprinting, only leaking the time, location, and message ciphertext.
 5. **Forward Secrecy**: Each channel uses a new ephemeral key derived via an ECDH handshake.
 The handshake uses ephemeral keys for all messages except the first in a channel, which uses a recipient's static key.
 6. **Low Latency**: Liminality uses a noise handshake pattern that enables 0-RTT handshakes.
 7. **Efficient Bandwidth Utilization**: Liminality incorporates a modified spray-and-wait routing mechanism, allowing for efficient network bandwidth utilization.